Problems of shared or Plesk Hosting

 - Plesk/cPanel limitations

 - Lower skill level of the support personnel

 - Each tech has to learn your environment

-- Environment is forced on you and you have to work with it
+- The environment is forced on you and you have to work with it

 - You are responsible for manual backups

 Shared hosting servers often cram 200 or more customers on the same server.
 They count on not having 200 busy websites or even 1 website that is out of control with traffic or CPU resources.

 Because of this model, sites are often down or unreliable.
 You might get database connection errors, long load times, or service unavailable, or connection resets that break site functionality.

 One of the 200 shared customers might get popular and bring in too much traffic, crushing all of the other sites on the same server.

 You might also get popular and not have the bandwidth or CPU cycles left to show your site to new customers.